Key Takeaways

 Payroll administrators only need to update variable details like overtime hours, leave, or bonuses for each pay period.
 Automation helps reduce human errors, speeds up payroll processing, and ensures companies stay compliant with changing tax regulations.

 Technology has also changed how companies deliver payslips to employees.
-Instead of printing and handing out paper documents, many organizations now provide digital payslips.
+Instead of printing and handing out paper documents, many businesses now provide digital payslips.

 Employees can access them through secure employee portals where they can view or download their payslips anytime.
 This method improves convenience, keeps sensitive information secure, and reduces the need for paper-based records.